StanThuman/MonsterHunterWorld/README.md

 # MonsterHunterWorld
 Learning Angular 4 while making this app.
+Currently working on the Front-end.

 This app will present information about Monster Hunter World.
   * Weapon Trees
   * Armors
   * Monsters
   * Items
   * Skills.

-Current State of app:
-  * Not Finished
-  * building UI for front-end

 Front-end:
 * Angular 4